 Project: Process its 220,000 annual invoices quicker and more accurately, reduce paper, and gain visibility into spend and cash flow.

 Enabler: Baxter Planning (Austin, Texas, www.bybaxter.com)

 Project: In a three-month consulting engagement, Baxter focused on challenges that Tolt could potentially resolve through a combination of process and software changes.
 These included increased shipping costs resulting from introducing two new DCs and many intermediate FSLs that also acted as replenishment locations and excess technician inventory attributed to issues related to target stock level calculations, replenishment processes, and the lack of recentralization and redistribution.

 Customer: Small women's fashion distribution business

-Project: The client can enter hundreds of open stock and pre-pack products in real time from user-defined templates at the click of a button.
-What previously took a week is completed in less 2 hours.
+Project: The client can enter hundreds of open stock and pre-pack products in real-time, from user-defined templates, at the click of a button.
+What previously took a week of work can be completed in less 2 hours.